yushuZeng/yushuZeng.github.io/content/authors/admin/_index.md

 ## About Me

-I am a Ph.D. candidate of Industrial Engineering and Decision Analytics (IEDA) at the Hong Kong University of Science and Technology (HKUST), advised by Prof. Ying-Ju Chen and Prof. Xin Wang.
-Before that, I received my B.Sc. in Management Science from the University of Science and Technology of China (USTC) in 2019.
+I am currently a Ph.D. candidate of Industrial Engineering and Decision Analytics (IEDA) at the Hong Kong University of Science and Technology (HKUST), advised by Prof. Ying-Ju Chen and Prof. Xin Wang.
+Before that, I earned my B.Sc. in Management Science from the University of Science and Technology of China (USTC) in 2019.
 Looking forward to future interactions! 😃

+I will be on the 2024-25 academic job market.